Bladefidz/Creating-and-Developing-a-Tech-Startup-Notes/2 - Fostering-the-development-of-your-concept.md

 And we need to choose one of these strategies:

 1. Creation
    The innovation can create a new market.
-It is rare and pretty exceptionnal, for example: Renault Escape which created a new segment in the auto industry, Google who created new digital advertising market.
+It is rare and pretty exceptional, for example: Renault Escape which created a new segment in the auto industry, Google who created new digital advertising market.

 2. Substitution
    This is 98% of the cases in terms of innovation.
 There are references for the requests, a market, and competitors.
 We have a reference system and we will be placed according to this reference system.